 2. Product trials % consumer interactive dialogues

 3. Interactive ads

 The scope of hardware used is not just limited to VR Gear but also mobile devices, innovative screen-based solutions, and your gaming consoles are entering the market too.
-The Future

 Again, quoting the “Digi-Capital” forecasting, we are expecting a lot of campaigns focusing on Augment and Virtual Reality this shows how consumers are expecting brands to come up with innovative methods so that they cannot just engage with them, but also be part of the brand experience overall and purchase their product.